Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Experiment Design and Regret

+Let us reiterate the point made above following \Cref{regretlemma} that we intend to lower-bound the regret by estimation-theoretic methods.
+From this perspective, the adaptive policy---the decision variable of the learner---generates an experiment, namely a sequence of input-output pairs $(Y_{0:{T-1}},U_{0:T-1})$.

-We are interested in the Fisher information pertaining to the information available to the learner, namely the output trajectory $y^T = (y_0,\dots,y_T)$ and the source of auxiliary randomization $\mathtt{AUX}$.
-Denote by $\mathtt{p}_\pi^T$ the joint density of the random variable $(\mathtt{AUX},y_0,\dots,y_T)$ under policy $\pi$ (and given the parameter $\theta$).
-Observe that for any $\pi$ this exists as a (not necessarily Gaussian) density with respect to Lebesque measure due to the conditional Gaussianity of the output process.
+To make precise the notion of an experiment---and the information contained in such an experiment---let us introduce the concept of Fisher information.
+This quantity can be thought of as a form of signal-to-noise ratio of the observed measurements with respect to the unknown parameter $\theta$.
+We are interested in the Fisher information pertaining to the information available to the learner in the setting \eqref{eq:lds_ac} where the measurement is the input-output pair $(Y_{0:{T-1}},U_{0:T-1})$.
+Denote by $\mathtt{p}_{\pi,\theta,T}$ the joint density of the random variable $(\mathtt{AUX},Y_0,\dots,Y_{T-1})$ under policy $\pi$ (conditionally on the the parameter $\theta$).
 The following information quantity serves as the basis for our analysis and is a policy-dependent measure of information available to the learner about the uncertain parameter $\theta$:

-with $\I_{\mathtt{p}_\pi^T}(\theta)$ as in (\ref{fisherdef}).
+with $\I_{\mathtt{p}}(\theta)$ as in (\ref{eq:fisherdef}).